michaelcourcy/openshift-gvs/readme.md

 oc adm policy add-scc-to-group restricted-v2-gvs system:serviceaccounts:$namespace -n $namespace
 ```

-# add the capabilities to the deployment
+# Add the capabilities to the deployment

 So far we gave the authorization to the workload to take this capabilities but for the moment the
 workload did not claim them.
 That's what we're going to do now by changing the security context